Root Canal Therapy in Sudbury, MA

 Once Dr. Ye can reach the root canals, he’ll gently remove the infected pulp, decayed nerve tissues, and other debris.
 The inner tooth cavity is then cleaned and sealed off to prevent any further infection.

-Step 4: Sealing Off The Tooth
+Step 4: Sealing Off the Tooth

 The empty pulp chamber and root canals will then be filled with a rubber-based material known as gutta-percha.
 Dr. Ye will install a temporary filling and later place a composite resin filling over the access hole for maximum protection.
+Depending on the amount of healthy tooth structure remaining, a crown may be placed instead.

 Frequently Asked Questions